marvinscham/duolingo-api-dockerized/README.md

 # duolingo-data

-duolingo-data is a python-based docker container which allows you to get data from your Duolingo account, effectively caching them for a certain time in JSON format.
+duolingo-data is a python-based docker image which allows you to get data from your Duolingo account, effectively caching them for a certain time and serving them in JSON format.

 ## Example Setup